wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 ## Arguments

-- `cpu`: The quantity of CPU resources to undelegate, specified as a string (e.g., '1.0000 EOS').
+- `cpu`: The quantity of CPU resources to undelegate, specified as a string (e.g., `1.0000 EOS`).
-- `net`: The quantity of NET resources to undelegate, specified as a string (e.g., '0.5000 EOS').
+- `net`: The quantity of NET resources to undelegate, specified as a string (e.g., `0.5000 EOS`).

+## Options

-- `receiver`: (optional) The Antelope account to which the undelegated resources should be returned.
-If not provided, it defaults to the account initiating the undelegate action.
+- `receiver`: The Antelope account to which the undelegated tokens should be returned.
+If not provided, it defaults to the account initiating the `undelegate` action.

 ## Return Value